Turn up the volume on your water main

 Water carries minerals, which means mineral deposits can build up in your shower head over time, causing it to become clogged and therefore reducing the flow of water.

 To remove the sediment, simply unscrew your shower head and leave it to soak in a bowl of cleaning solution overnight (or a minimum of eight hours).
 Before you do this, make sure to check the product specifications to ensure the solution won’t damage your shower head.

 Once soaked, use a toothpick to remove any excess sediment and screw the showerhead back in place.

 If the build-up has been left for some time and is proving difficult to remove, you might want to consider investing in a new shower head.
-The Luce 180 LED shower head is not only a stylish option with a striking design, but features an easy-to-clean nozzle that is simple to maintain.

 Low water pressure